How Much Benadryl Makes You Hallucinate? | Unraveling Mysteries

 Key Takeaways: Benadryl and Hallucinations

-• Age, weight, and health status influence individual sensitivity.
+• Age, body size, other medications, and overall health influence individual sensitivity.

-• Anticholinergic side effects can escalate to severe confusion or delirium.
+• Anticholinergic side effects can escalate to severe confusion, cardiac complications, seizures, or coma.

 • Alcohol or other depressants dramatically heighten the danger.